'Future of the Dem Party' Ocasio-Cortez Just Said ICE Freely Molests Women

 — Alexandria Ocasio-Cortez (@Ocasio2018) August 21, 2018

-This woman is headed to Congress and spews whatever hateful lies she wants.
+This woman is headed to Congress and spews hateful lies.
 Democrats protect her because she is pushing the extreme agenda they want.

 ICE has not been accused of sexually assaulting any women but the cartels do.

-Her comment about deportation is ludicrous because she has already openly called for open borders.
-The white supremacy mantra is bigotry and it’s bias against the people who hold the majority.
-She’s a bigot.
+Her comment about deportation is ludicrous because she has already called for open borders.

+The white supremacy mantra she promotes is bigotry against the people who hold the majority.
+She’s a racist.

-This is the ‘future of the Democrat Party’ and if you pick them, you pick her and her hate-filled inaccurate views, including open borders.
+This is the ‘future of the Democrat Party’ and if you pick them at the voting booth, you pick her and her hate-filled, inaccurate views and policies, including open borders.

+Any citizen who votes for this idiot to be in congress should have his/her head examined.
+She has a degree in Economics??
+HarHarHarHarHar